benoitantelme/SpringBootTemplate/README.md

 * Using h2 embedded db as trades repository
 * Scripts in resources/db/sql
 * name varchar(50) | counterparty varchar(50) | amount decimal | currency varchar(3)
 * Controller for get and getAll

+### Counterparty repo and controller

+* Using h2 embedded db as previously
+* Using JPA
+* Controller for get and getAll